daelmo/LibgdxTestground/README.md

 * time is passing and can be paused with space key
 * grit for traversability is implemented
 * settings are loaded from a properties file
-* implements stats for a person: walkingSpeed, ...
+* implements stats for a person: walkingSpeed, hunger and hungerRate
 * implement state machine for actor : dead, unconscious, working, sleeping
 * implemented straight path finding
 * implemented dumb task scheduler for an person
 * loading names for characters from JSON-file, assigning one randomly
 * walking activity finaly implemented, using different view directions for walking
+* daylight cycle implemented, it gets dark during the night

 ## TODO

 * setting borders for scrolling of screen
 * drawing images for different growth of person
-* set setoff for drawing of character
 * implement activity KI for working state
 * implement activity "walking" with A* path finding
 * implement routines (like cooking) using a set of activities